Vacate a past criminal record. Seal a record from juvenile court. Remove your name from the juvenile sex offender registry.

 - Petition the court to lower the amount of money you owe.

-- Remove your name from the sex offense registry for juvenile offenses.
+- Petition the court to remove your name from the registry for juvenile sex offenses.